jundalisay/sp/content/en/research/mohammad/quran/sura-003e.md

 <sup>195</sup> Their Lord answered them:

 {{< l a="Enki" >}}
 I will not waste the work of any worker among you, whether male or female.
 You are one of another.

 For those who emigrated, and were expelled from their homes, and were persecuted because of Me, and fought and were killed—I will remit for them their sins, and will admit them into gardens beneath which rivers flow—a reward from Enki.
-With Enki is the ultimate reward.
 {{< /l >}}